 The Nsumbi Single Parents’ Group in Wakiso District was developed with the help of Advantage Africa and SPAU in 2009.
 The group members, most of whom are widows, have improved their families’ income through undertaking poultry-rearing, vegetable growing and small business enterprises such as chapatti-making and water collection.

 The group also expressed the need for a nursery in the Nsumbi community which would provide early education for the poorest young children and also afford hard-pressed single parents the opportunity to spend time on their income-generating activities.
 A disability-accessible nursery has been built with a small play area at the back with fun play equipment.
-The building also has three self-contained units at the front which will be rented out to secure ongoing funding for the long-term running of the nursery’s activities.
+The building also has three self-contained units at the front to help provide ongoing funding opportunities for the long-term running of the nursery’s activities.

 With most of the Nsumbi Single Parents’ affected by HIV, Advantage Africa has also helped the group with accessing anti-retroviral therapy, Memory Work training to cope psychologically and practically with the disease’s impact as well as providing intensive nutritional support for individuals struggling with chronic weakness and ill health.